daniel-isidro/hot_n_pop_song_machine/README.md

 * **Client ID** is the unique identifier of your application.
 * **Client Secret** is the key that you pass in secure calls to the Spotify Accounts and Web API services.
 Always store the client secret key securely; never reveal it publicly!
 If you suspect that the secret key has been compromised, regenerate it immediately by clicking the link on the edit settings view.

-### 'settings.env' file
+### *settings.env* file

-In order to not upload your Spotify Client ID and Client Secret tokens to Github, you can create a **.env text file** and place it into your local Github repository.
+In order to not uploading your Spotify Client ID and Client Secret tokens to Github, you can create a **.env text file** and place it into your local Github repository.
 Create a **.gitignore** file at the root folder of your project so the .env file is not uploaded to the remote repository.
 The content of the .env text file should look like this:

 ```
   {